WPSpeedExpert/delete-old-outofstock-products/README.md

 - **Product Age (months)**: Products older than this will be considered for deletion (if out of stock).
 - **Delete Product Images**: Choose whether to delete product images or keep them when deleting products.

+The settings page also shows helpful statistics:
+- Total number of products in your store
+- Number of out-of-stock products
+- Number of products older than your configured threshold
+- Number of products eligible for deletion (both out of stock AND old)

+You can also trigger a manual cleanup by clicking the "Run Product Cleanup Now" button at the bottom of the settings page.

 ---